sfeakes/AqualinkD/README.md

 # Aqualinkd
 linux daemon to control Aqualink RS pool controllers.
-Provides web UI, MTQQ client for Domoticz, HTTP API endpoints for Samsung, Alexa, Google, etc home hubs.
+Provides web UI, MQTT client & HTTP API endpoints.
+So you can control your pool equiptment from any phone/tablet or computer, and should work with just about Home control systems, including Apple HomeKit, Samsung, Alexa, Google, etc home hubs.

-VERY MUCH A BETA RELEASE.
+(Alpha release)
+###It does not, and will never profide any layer of security.
+NEVER directly expose the device running this software to the outside world, only indirectly through the use of Home Automation hub's or other securty measures, like VPNs.

 # TL;DR Install